ginettec93/lego-landing-page/README.md

 # lego-landing-page
-A website for practice CSS with animations and JavaScript.
+A website to practice CSS with animations and JavaScript.
+This website shows interactions with CSS animations and JavaScript by inspiring Harry Potter's World and Funko Pop toys.